 Know your rights as a server or bartender!
 You may be able to recover two times the amount of money owed to you.
 The statute of limitations allows this to apply to any job you have had within the last five years!

-Contact an experienced attorney at Cohen Grossman, Attorneys at Law to schedule a free and confidential legal consultation regarding your rights as a server or bartender.
+Contact an experienced attorney at Cohen Law Group to schedule a free and confidential legal consultation regarding your rights as a server or bartender.
 Call us today.

 What is considered side work?